Introduction to DMAIC Model with Examples

 The Control Phase

-Once the ideas have been implemented, they are built into the system as a requirement.
-This involves putting a system in place to ensure that the performance is controlled as well as measured.
-Standards and variances are defined and measured as part of a regular process.
+Once they implement the ideas, they become a requirement.
+It involves putting a system in place to ensure that the performance is controlled and measured.
+Standards and variances are defined and counted as part of a normal process.

-The Six Sigma methodology has now become part and parcel of the company’s philosophy.
+The Six Sigma methodology has become part of the company’s philosophy.

-The job of the Six Sigma Green Belt is nearly complete as she hands over the project to the new Process Owner (in our case, the Transport Department).
-These can be documented as part of good management practice.
+The Six Sigma Green Belt job is nearly complete as she hands over the project to the new Process Owner (in our case, the Transport Department).
+These can be a part of good management practice.

 The bus transport system works very efficiently now.
 The performance is monitored from time to time using Six Sigma.

-Transport department: “We are very thankful to the dmaic model in Six Sigma team for making our department very efficient.”
+Transport department: “We are very thankful to the DMAIC model in the Six Sigma team for making our department very efficient.”

-It is time to reward all the people involved in the project with a party and a bonus!
+It is time to reward everyone involved in the project with a party and a bonus!
 That was yet another Six Sigma story with a happy ending.

 Recommended Articles

-This has been a guide to DMAIC Model with Examples.
-Here we have discussed a brief overview with different phases in DMAIC Model.
+This has been a guide to the DMAIC Model with Examples.
+Here we have discussed a brief overview of the different phases in the DMAIC Model.
 You can go through the following articles to learn more –